rcrderby/crg-container/README.md

 <details open>
   <summary>
-    Confirm the response from the Docker Engine looks something like this:
+    :heavy_plus_sign: Confirm the response from the Docker Engine looks something like this:
   </summary>

   ```shell